Coast Guard searching for missing boaters near The Bahamas

 The U.S. Coast Guard is searching for two missing boaters near The Bahamas who were last seen nearly a week ago aboard a sailboat that appears to be based in Palm Beach.

-Officials said Marty Sue Widrick and Sven Gunnar Karlsson departed Matthew Town in The Bahamas on Dec.
+Officials said Marty Sue Widrick, 51, and Sven Gunnar Karlsson, 72, departed Matthew Town in The Bahamas on Dec.
 16 for a voyage to Providenciales in the Turks and Caicos islands.

 Widrick and Karlsson were aboard a 50-foot sailboat named "Get Nauti," the Coast Guard said.